digitalkosovski/DeepOCR/README.md

 ### Running the app

-Option a) You can run the script on the terminal to launch a web interface (in that case, the link will last 72hs) Option b) You can host the app on Hugging Face's Spaces to have permanent access.
+Option a) You can run the script on the terminal to launch a web interface (in that case, the link will last 72hs) <br /> Option b) You can host the app on Hugging Face's Spaces to have permanent access.